keyvan-amiri/PGTNet/README.md

 ```
 python data-acquisition.py
 ```
 All datasets are publicly available at [the 4TU Research Data repository](https://data.4tu.nl/categories/13500?categories=13503).
 The **data-acquisition** script download all event logs, and convert them into .xes format.
 It also generates additional event logs (BPIC12C, BPIC12W, BPIC12CW, BPIC12A, BPIC12O) from BPIC12 event log.
+Links that are used for downloading event logs are saved in **4TU-links.yaml** file.
+You can easily add other links to include more event logs into your experiments, or adjust the links if in future they would be relocated.
+Our implementation currently supports event logs in .xes .xes.gz and .csv formats.
+In case your dataset is in csv format you might need to explicitly define labels that are used for mandatory event attributes, namely activity identifier, timestamp identifier, and case identifier.

 **<a name="part3">3.
 Converting an event log into a graph dataset:</a>**